Use the information in this page to create the makefiles for your device and product.

 - userdebug is defined as a user build with root access enabled, except:

 - userdebug-only apps that are run only on-demand by the user

 - Operations that run only during idle maintenance (on charger/fully

 dex2oatfor background compiles

-- Do not have any features that depend on the build type in order to be enabled by default or not.
+- Don't include features that are enabled/disabled by default based on the build type.
 Developers are discouraged from using any form of logging that affects battery life, such as debug logging or heap dumping.

 - Any debugging features that are enabled by default in userdebug should be clearly defined and shared with all developers working on the project.
-Only enable those debugging features on a limited-time basis until the issue is resolved.
+You should enable debugging features only on a limited-time basis until the issue you're trying to debug is resolved.